 - Answer basic FAQs about your business, such as location & hours.

 - Fill out 1-page web forms, for example, to add a new lead to your CRM or to submit a customer service claim.

 Some of the more advanced features you might want are appointment scheduling and the ability to take orders with credit card information.
 Of the 3, MAP Communications offers the most comprehensive service.
 VoiceNation and Ruby are more basic.

 Considering the receptionist is often the first impression a client has on a company, the reputation of an answering service is very important.
 There’s basic factors like reliability when copying information and the amount of time the phone rings before answering.
 In this sense all 3 services are reliable and professional.
 We did not find any complaints about receptionists making mistakes or being impolite to callers.

 Where they do differ, however, is their overall image and attitude.
 VoiceNation and MAP Communications are typical call centers where the attitude can feel impersonal.
 Ruby, on the other hand, goes above and beyond to impress.

-For each service we checked both user reviews (such as on Yelp, Kudzu and TrustPilot) as well as employee reviews on Glassdoor and Indeed.
+For each service we checked both answering service user reviews as well as employee reviews on Glassdoor and Indeed.
 Here’s how they compare: